 To view a large version of an image, double click the photo entry in the photo list, or click the "View Photos" button on the Photo tool bar.
 To return to the thumbnail views, click the Close (X) button at the top of the "View Photos" window.

-Select the images you wish to copy to your computer and proceed to click the "Copy Photos..." button in the iBackup Extractor images tool bar.
-To extract all your photos, click on "Copy" without any images selected.
-By default, images will be copied to your Desktop in a folder named "Camera Roll".
-You can navigate to a different folder in iBackup Extractor to save your photos, or modify the default save location in iBackup Extractor Options.
+Select the images and videos you wish to copy to your computer and proceed to click the "Copy to PC" or "Copy Photos"(Mac) button in the iBackup Extractor Photos tool bar.
+To extract all your photos, click the copy button without any images selected.